Bio

 Our second album, 2016’s Crooked House, made a deliberate turn toward introspection and nuance, featuring more personal material as well as a handful of art-punk rockers and a couple of barn-burners.

-Our third album, Phantasmagoria, is in the works.
-Unified around a backbone of gothic-rock, but swirling into psychedelic vistas, it presents a concept-album which begins in Tulsa’s famous bygone haunted-house, and which spirals out along themes of love, transgression, sin, and death.
-We are working toward a late 2021 release.
+Our third album, Phantasmagoria, was released on Oct 26, 2023.
+Unified around a backbone of gothic-rock, but packed with psychedelic twists and a progressive regard for adventurous song-structures, it presents a concept-album which begins in Tulsa’s famous bygone haunted-house — and which spirals out along themes of love, transgression, religious oppression, and personal apocalypse.